MartinKHovden/m3h3/README.md

 # M3H3

 M3H3 is an Python-based open source framework for doing cardiac simulations.
-It build on the finite element solver FEniCS and combines functionality from various frameworks for simulating different processes in the heart.
+It build on the finite element solver FEniCS and combines functionality from various frameworks for simulating interactions between different processes in the heart.

 ## Documentation

-The documentation and design doc for M3H3 can be found at Read the Docs https://m3h3.readthedocs.io/en/latest/
+The documentation and design doc for M3H3 can be found at Read the Docs https://m3h3-docs.readthedocs.io/en/latest/

+## Installation

+See the documentation for an overview on how to obtain the software: https://m3h3-docs.readthedocs.io/en/latest/installation.html

 ## User guide